untoldengine/UntoldEngine/docs/Architecture/textureStreamingSystem.md

 **How it interacts with texture streaming:**

-- ASTC textures embedded in `.untold` files are decoded by `NativeTextureLoader` at load time and handed to the same `TextureLoader` GPU cache used by the USDZ/USDC path.
+- ASTC textures embedded in `.untold` files are decoded by `NativeTextureLoader` at load time and handed to the same `TextureLoader` GPU cache.
 From the streaming system's perspective, they are ordinary `MTLTexture` objects.
 - All three streaming tiers (full, medium, minimum) apply normally — the system GPU-resamples the decoded ASTC texture to the target tier dimension using `MPSImageBilinearScale`, just as it does for PNG or JPEG source textures.
 - ASTC textures are typically much smaller on disk than uncompressed equivalents, so they reduce download time for remote tile assets and reduce `ProgressiveAssetLoader` CPU heap pressure.
 - The `.superdetailed` and `.detailed` streaming profiles note ASTC as the recommended source format for high-resolution hero assets on memory-constrained devices.